lhz/lorraine/README.md

 # Lorraine

-A JavaScript framework for fast prototyping of Amige demo effects
+A JavaScript framework for fast prototyping of Amiga demo effects

 ## Usage